chc-database/data/docs/recording_people.md

 In the CHCD, geography is controlled by allowing only institutions and events to have geographic locations.
 For more on this design choice, see [Database Design](/docs/database_design/) and [Geography](/docs/geography/).
 Thus, while persons do not have direct geography, it is usually best practice to include geographic information when recording data.
 If collected in a clean manner, it can be integrated into the database's controlled geography system.

+Also, remmeber to use placeholder institutions when a person is present in a location, but is not institutionally affiliated.
+For more on the correct formatting of placeholder institutions, see [Placeholder Institutions](/docs/geography/#placeholder-institutions).

 #### EXAMPLE HEADER FORMAT
 {: .no_toc }
 ```